Mayo Clinic Florida

 Mayo Clinic Florida is a comprehensive medical center belonging to the Mayo Clinic in Jacksonville, Florida.
 It is one of three Mayo campuses along with Phoenix/Scottsdale, Arizona and Rochester, Minnesota.

-Mayo's campus is situated on 400 acres located near the intersection of San Pablo Road and J. Turner Butler Boulevard, an expressway which serves as a major thoroughfare to and from the Jacksonville Beaches.
+Mayo's campus is situated on 600 acres located near the intersection of San Pablo Road and J. Turner Butler Boulevard, an expressway which serves as a major thoroughfare to and from the Jacksonville Beaches.

 History

 Establishment and growth

-Impressed by the medical treatment received by members of Jacksonville's Davis family (then owners of the Winn-Dixie supermarket chain) at the Mayo Clinic in Minnesota, they rallied community and corporate support to bring the Mayo Clinic to Jacksonville and donated the large tract of land off San Pablo Road on which Mayo opened an outpatient consultation center in 1986.
-This was the first time the Mayo Clinic established a location outside of Rochester, Minnesota.
+Impressed by the medical treatment received by members of Jacksonville's Davis family (then owners of the Winn-Dixie supermarket chain) at Mayo Clinic in Minnesota, they rallied community and corporate support to bring Mayo Clinic to Jacksonville and donated a 392-acre parcel off San Pablo Road on which Mayo Clinic opened an outpatient consultation center on October 6, 1986.
+This was the first time Mayo Clinic established a location outside of Rochester, Minnesota.
 With an initial complement of 35 physicians and 145 support personnel, it grew to more than 7,800 total staff over the following 35 years.
+In 2022, Mayo obtained an additional 210 acres of undeveloped land situated immediately north of its existing property from the Davis family, thereby increasing the total campus size to 602 acres.